 Michael S. Howard

-Mike’s interest in tarot is an extension of his interest in Shakespeare and the Renaissance.
-Mike’s main interest is in reconstructing, by means of historical documents and images, how educated people during the 15th-18th centuries might have interpreted the cards in terms of various wisdom traditions, including Christianity, Christian Kabbalah, ancient Greek and Roman writings (in religion, history, literature, and philosophy), and alchemy.
-His view (link 6 below) is that the cards were seen as hieroglyphs, i.e. images with meanings hidden from the ignorant; to unravel their meanings was to unlock the wisdom held therein.
-Mike similarly seeks to unravel meanings, building on the work of other researchers, but through an understanding of the times and situation based on publicly available documents.
-He has an old blog, which he is now in the process of revising, outlining parts of his perspective, at 22invocationsofdionysus.
-He has been developing his views on Aeclectic Tarot Forum (ATF) and Tarot History Forum (THF); see links below.
-Other people’s responses have greatly contributed to his understanding.
-He uses the name "MikeH" on ATF and "mikeh" on THF.
+His main interest has been in reconstructing, by means of historical documents and images, how educated people during the 15th-18th centuries might have interpreted the cards in terms of various wisdom traditions known then, including Christianity, Christian Kabbalah, ancient Greek and Roman writings (in religion, history, literature, and philosophy), and alchemy.
+His view is that the cards were seen by some as hieroglyphs, i.e. images with meanings hidden from the ignorant (see his posts on ATF starting at the Tarot History Forum; to unravel their meanings was to unlock the wisdom held therein.
+He also writes about the history of tarot as a game and the history of cartomancy, again focusing on the 15th-18th centuries.

 autorbis.net.
 Links at the site might lead to foreign